-- 1. Data temporal requirements - Assessments can be made with discrete samples collected when early life stage fishes are present.
-The actual months will vary for specific water bodies. - 2.
-Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make attainment decisions for ammonia; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For streams and rivers, discrete samples must be evenly distributed over at least two (2) years and three (3) seasons; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For lakes and reservoirs, a minimum of ten (10) quarterly samples over not less than three (3) years; unless an assessment of non-attainment can be reached in fewer than ten (10) samples - 3.
+- 1. Data temporal requirements - Assessments can be made with discrete samples collected when early life stage fishes are present (year-round for brown-trout waters; April October for all other waters). - 2.
+Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make attainment decisions for ammonia; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For streams and rivers, discrete samples must be evenly distributed over at least two (2) years evenly distributed throughout applicable season; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For lakes and reservoirs, a minimum of ten (10) quarterly; unless an assessment of non-attainment can be reached in fewer than ten (10) samples - 3.
 Spatial requirements - For streams and rivers, none that are not already covered in Phase I requirements. - For lakes and reservoirs, take samples within the epilimnion (if present).
 Sample depth shall be between 0.33 and 2.0 meters.